dmargala/qusp/docs/index.rst

 A package for working with **qu**\ asar **sp**\ ectra.

-* Jump directly to package documentation: :ref:`api-docs`
-* How to use the example programs included in this package: :ref:`site-docs`
-* Info on how to build this documentation and other miscellany: :ref:`dev-docs`

-.. _site-docs:

 User Documentation
 ------------------

+Package API and how to use the example programs included in this package.

 .. toctree::
     :maxdepth: 2

     user
+    src/qusp
     src/examples/programs

-.. _dev-docs:

 Developer Documentation
 -----------------------

+Info on how to build this documentation and other miscellany

 .. toctree::
     :maxdepth: 2